 TrailMQ was created to bridge the gap between machine-level messaging and the requirements of regulated, quality-critical and audit-heavy environments.
+Standard MQTT clients connect directly to TrailMQ; it is the broker for the evaluated message path, not a proxy added in front of another broker.

 If you are evaluating MQTT in a regulated environment, start with Can an MQTT broker be GxP compliant?